tudo-aqua/bgw/docs/components/uicomponents/uicomponents.md

 {:toc}
 </details>

+## Prior knowledge
+All ui components inherit from [ComponentView][ComponentViewDoc].
+It is therefore helpful to read this documentation first as the features from this superclass doesn't get repeated here.

+## Introduction
 A [UIComponent][UIComp] may be used to present information to the user or retrieve input.
 There are three base classes for UIComponents.